 Business is not far behind (25%), followed by marketing (20%).

 Other noteworthy niches are supplements—unsurprising, considering that the supplement industry is currently worth about $35.7 billion.
-The software industry—projected to reach about $578 million in revenue this year—is also booming.
-Online dating is another flourishing sector and is projected to reach $9.2 million in revenue by 2025.
+The software industry—projected to reach about $578 billion in revenue this year—is also booming.
+Online dating is another flourishing sector and is projected to reach $9.2 billion in revenue by 2025.